 - Varying Air Usage – If you’re air needs, CFM, fluctuates throughout the work day, where one minute you’re using a small hand tool and the next a sand blaster, a two-stage compressor is perfect to help regulate air flow.
 When air consumption needs are low, only one pump motor will operate on your two-stage compressor, but both pumps kick in when demand increases.

 If you’re in the market for a new two-stage compressor, here’s what to look for before you commit.

 Definition: One HP is the force needed to lift 550 lbs. one foot in one second.

-With all the hubbub made over HP, the CFM (cubic feet per minute) your compressor can generate is actually a more critical factor.
+The CFM (cubic feet per minute) your compressor can generate is actually a critical factor to consider when shopping for a two-stage compressor.
 But, it’s true that generally speaking, the more HP you have, the more CFM it can produce, so there is a direct correlation that can’t be overlooked.
 That said, it’s more prudent to shop by CFM, not HP.